Plant Blindness: Jason Singh

 The Camellia House, Wollaton Hall Natural History Museum & Deer Park

-Plant Blindness by Jason Singh is a unique and immersive sound installation which uses naturally occurring ‘biodata’ from plants to create a musical score.
+Plant Blindness by Jason Singh is a unique and immersive sound installation in our unique Camellia House which uses naturally occurring ‘biodata’ from plants to create a musical score.